Muonik/muonik.github.io/no_exit/index.md

-capitalism is subsuming everything and we are desperately looking for an exit
+35mm film photography. capitalism is subsuming everything and we are desperately looking for an exit.